 This post will discuss the differences between HTTPS and HTTP and how each works.
 More importantly, you’ll know which protocol (HTTP or HTTPS) is the safest to use on your website and how to switch to it.

-Following the emergence of the e-Commerce industry, Google has become more vigilant when it comes to the users’ data.
+Following the emergence of the e-Commerce industry, Google has become more vigilant when it comes to users’ data.

 Due to Google’s concern about its users’ experience, they’re constantly making changes to their algorithm.
 This concern saw Google encouraging users to switch their sites to HTTPS protocol since June 2014.
 As a result, many have improved their Google ranking.